-Dr. Polyxene (Polly) Kokinos and her team at South Bay Vascular are experts on diagnosing and treating patients with PAD.
+Dr. Polyxene (Polly) Kokinos and her team at South Bay Vascular are experts on diagnosing and treating patients with Peripheral Arterial Disease (PAD).
 Our state-of-the-art facility was specifically designed as a PAD treatment center, including a vascular ultrasound lab and specialized surgical center.

 Many people suffer from pain with walking.
-When it is related to problems in circulation to your legs, it is called Claudication and generally presents as cramping in your buttock, thigh, or calf after a certain distance is walked.
+When it is related to problems in circulation to your legs, it is called claudication and generally presents as cramping in your buttock, thigh, or calf after a certain distance is walked.

-This occurs because of the build-up of plaque, or fatty deposits, on the inside of your blood vessels.
+This pain occurs because of the build-up of plaque, or fatty deposits, on the inside of your blood vessels.
 This type of plaque build-up, or hardening of the arteries, is also a sign of a potential problem in your heart arteries and thus of increased risk for a heart attack.

 For more information about pain while walking and PAD, see our blog articles: